A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Mass modelling hypotheses

 For the DM component, radii, $r_{\rm core,DM}$ and $r_{\rm cut,DM}$, and velocity dispersion, $\sigma_{0,DM}$, are scaled by a spatial and concentration scale, $\alpha_c$ and $\beta_c$, with respect to their baryonic counterpart, ($r_{\rm core,b}$, $r_{\rm cut,b}$ and $\sigma_{0,l}$), such that:

 The spatial scale, $\alpha_c$, is assumed to be the same for all cluster members, and is optimised with our set of heterogeneous constraints.
-In reality, we expect a radial cluster-centric variation of this parameter as it is linked to the tidal stripping of DM during the infall of the galaxy within the cluster potential well \citep{niemiec2022}.
+This parameter is expected to exhibit a radial, cluster-centric variation, as it reflects the tidal stripping of DM halos experienced by galaxies falling into the cluster potential well \citep{niemiec2022}.
 We leave the exploration of such variations for future work.

-$\beta$ is different for each cluster member, and is recovered through the modelling of the Stellar-to-subhalo mass relation (SsHMR) in the model under the form of a double power-law as in \citet{niemiec2022} and \citet{Moster2013}, such that:
+$\beta$ is different for each cluster member, and is recovered through the modelling of the SsHMR in the model under the form of a double power-law as in \citet{niemiec2022} and \citet{Moster2013}, such that:

-Where $N$, $M_1$, $\delta$ and $\gamma$ are optimised, and define the cluster member distribution model with $\alpha_c$.
+where $N$, $M_1$, $\delta$ and $\gamma$ are optimised, and define the cluster member distribution model with $\alpha_c$.
 We could switch roles between $\alpha_c$ and $\beta_c$.
 In that case, we would optimise $\beta_c$ and set $\alpha_c$ with the SsHMR.
 However, $\beta_c$ is more likely to be ill-constrained by strong lensing as it mostly affects cluster members inner profiles.
+It is still not perfect as $\gamma$ and $\alpha_c$ are not well constrained.
+We impose an upper bound on them, as a large value of $\gamma$ and $\alpha_c$ leads to unrealistic mass for the faintest cluster member, which is not constrained.
+We lack velocity dispersions for these cluster members, and these unrealistic masses are highly concentrated, which severely reduces the ability to penalise them through strong lensing.
+More generally, $\alpha_c$ does not seem to be well bounded by the data, and as it increases, it changes the mass balance between the other components, which makes it hard to match the measured velocity dispersion of the BCG within the two-step optimisation process presented in Sect.~\ref{sect:optimisation-process}, for example.
+We based the upper bound on empirical limits obtained from preliminary models.

 In our modelling, the SsHMR is the usual scaling relation used for cluster members modelling with \textsc{Lenstool}.
 However, instead of using an observational law, we use a parametrisation oriented toward comparison with cosmological simulations.
-The SsHMR of our model can be directly compared to simulation results such as the one presented in \citet{niemiec2022}.
+The SsHMR of our model can be directly compared with simulation results, such as those presented in \citet{niemiec2022}.
 We recover $\beta_c$ from the SsHMR by writing the total mass of the combined dPIE models, $M_{\rm tot}$, such that:

-Where $L$ is the total luminosity of the dPIE fitted to the light distribution, and $M_*$ is the stellar mass associated with the object.
+where $L$ is the total luminosity of the dPIE fitted to the light distribution, and $M_*$ is the stellar mass associated with the object.